Content: who does what?Contentious; November 2018

-Good content can change the world (or at least make it a far friendlier place).
+Good content can change the world, make it a better place.

-Content is like a garden – caring for content is as important as creating it.
+Content is like a garden – caring for it is as important as creating it.
 So we’ve put together a handy field guide to content roles.
-Think of them as a team of gardeners, who all have different parts to play.
+Think of them as a team of gardeners who all have different parts to play.

 What the role involves: Content has two sets of users: the people who create it and the people who consume it.
 Content strategists (that’s us!) find out about everyone’s needs and then design systems and processes, foster cultures, and embed skills and attitudes that propagate clear, relevant content that meets those needs.

-Content strategists don’t just deal with the words and the pictures, they also nurture the content people.
+Content strategists don’t just deal with the words and the pictures, they also nurture the content people, the systems and the processes.
+They’re responsible for the strategy as well as the substance.

 Typically spotted: Content auditing and analysing, planning and strategising, running super-fun workshops with homemade brownies and lots of post-it notes.